ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 docker-compose -f "docker-compose.yaml" up -d --build docker-compose -f "docker-compose.yaml" down
 ```
+Although in this example we will not have multiple container application for this example  , docker-compose will work with one app too.

 Now lets tag the Docker Image also
 ```bash
 docker tag nodejs-example-app_web:latest
 ```

-Ok so we have built an docker image based on the [Dockerfile](Dockerfile) in this repo (You can play with this file locally again to add more items) , started a local running version of the application and looked at it using a local browser.
+Ok so we have built a docker image based on the [Dockerfile](Dockerfile) in this repo (You can play with this file locally again to add more items to the image if you wish) , started a local running version of the application and looked at it using a local browser.

-# Azure Container registry
+# Azure Container Registry
 We need to now store our freshly baked image somewhere so that it can be retrieved from and deployed into a container service.For that we will use the Azure Container Registry (ACR)

 You'll need to install [azure cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)